clasqm/freedos-repo/Commandline.md

 **Please note** that there are only so many filenames available when you have just eight characters to play with.
 You may already have a utility with the same name.
 If UNZIP asks whether to overwrite a file, think very carefully whether you want to use this file rather than the default FreeDOS one.
 I have tried to weed them out, but I may have missed some, and future versions of FreeDOS will no doubt contain more UNIX CLI ports.

++ [1DIR Pro](./zip/1dir.zip) 2.1 - It's DIR...on steroids.
+    + Powerful color dir command with LFN support.
+    + Files can be located using multiple patterns along with size, date, or attribute filtering.
+    + Displays the size of subdirectories.
+    + Generates batch files which perform commands on each file listed.
+    + Auto detects number of rows.
+    + Subdir searching and redirectable output.
+    + Fully customizable!
+    + Shareware.

 + [ACD](./zip/acd.zip) - Another Change Directory.
     + Freeware by Kevin Solway.
     + ACD is used to switch quickly between directories across any drive.
 You simply invoke ACD and give it the full or partial name of the directory you wish to change to.